Wilms Cancer Foundation

 -

-When Wilms tumor Relapse Usually Occurs
+Understanding When Wilms Tumor Relapse Occurs (Timeline)

 The Wilms tumor relapse timeline refers to the period after initial treatment when recurrent childhood kidney cancer is most likely to develop.
 Although many children with Wilms tumor achieve long-term remission following surgery, chemotherapy, radiation therapy, and pediatric oncology care, some children may experience recurrence months or sometimes years after treatment has ended.
 Understanding relapse timelines helps pediatric oncology teams guide surveillance imaging, follow-up schedules, survivorship monitoring, and long-term care after treatment.